I am so excited to finally present the Harry Potter And The Chamber Of Secrets unit study!

 Do we have to start with the Sorcerer’s Stone unit study, or can we jump in at any of the books?

 Yes and no. While these unit studies are semi-standalone if they had to be, they are designed to be completed in the order that the book series ran.
 Like the storyline in the books, the unit studies continue to build off of each other as they progress.
 You will start several activities such as keeping a glossary of magical terms and spells or creating a field guide of magical devices, to name a few.
-These will be used through the unit study series and new activities and additional entries will be completed in subsequent lesson plan.
+These will be used through the unit study series and new activities and additional entries will be completed in the subsequent lesson plans.

 If we already read the book, do we have to read it again to complete the unit study?